qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i enable darkmode
 - how can i enable dark mode?
 - any chance of a dark mode soon
-- great email app is there any chance of having a dark mode option tbsp
+- great email app is there any chance of having a dark mode option please
 - do you have a dark mode if not any chance one is coming
-- i enjoying the tbsp any chance there is a dark mode in the works
+- i enjoying the app any chance there is a dark mode in the works
 - dark mode any chance of that coming out soon in us put
 - any chance of a dark mode coming soon
 - any chance that you guys are planning a dark mode soon